-- Standard six-speed automatic transmission with manual shift function
+- Standard six-speed automatic transmission with clutchless-manual mode

-Collision Warning with Brake Support and a blind spot warning system are two safety features available in the XC70.
-CWBS uses a light and sound to warn the driver if it senses a collision may occur, and it applies the brakes if the driver doesn't respond to the alert.
+Collision Warning with Auto Brake and a blind spot warning system are two safety features available in the XC70.
+CWAB uses a light and sound to warn the driver if it senses a collision may occur, and it applies the brakes if the driver doesn't respond to the alert.
 The blind spot system, meanwhile, keeps tabs on cars on either side of the XC70.
-Volvo's WHIPS technology is designed to cradle front occupants during a rear-impact crash.
+Volvo's whiplash-prevention technology is designed to cradle front occupants during a rear-impact crash.
+Other safety features include:

-- Standard antilock braking system with hydraulic brake assist
+- Standard antilock brakes with hydraulic brake assist

 - Standard electronic stability and traction control